Dominica Travel Guide: Explore the Nature Island of the Caribbean [in 2023]

 Don’t think about traveling without a good VPN (Virtual Private Network).
 Using a VPN while connecting to the internet is an easy way to keep your personal information safe from hackers and trackers.
 We’ve used NordVPN for years and couldn’t recommend it more – it’s a must for safety online, at home or abroad.

-Things To Do in Dominica
+Best Things To Do in Dominica

 You’ll be amazed at the incredible array of things to do in Dominica, especially considering that the island is just under 800 square miles in size.
-Whether you’re hopping for a relaxing stay in a resort or an adventurous trip through gorges and over mountains, you’ll find something here to love.
+These are some of the island’s highlights you can’t miss:

 1. Explore Dominica’s Reefs

-Nearby Soufriere Pinnacles is also a highlight, even considered by some to offer the best snorkeling and diving in the Caribbean.
-Accessible directly from the beach, it’s a great choice for a self-guided snorkeling expedition
+Scuba divers can depart from Soufriere and head to incredible destinations like L’Abym or Scotts Head Pinnacles, home to marine life like octopus, eels, rays, and even sharks.
+Nearby Soufriere Pinnacles is even considered by some to offer the best snorkeling in the Caribbean.
+Accessible directly from the beach, it’s a great choice for a self-guided snorkeling expedition.

 2. Go Whale Watching